 Severe tooth decay in the adjacent tooth surface will cause the neighbouring tooth to tip over and take up the space, and the teeth will become irregular.

-Severe gum disease usually occurs in adults.
-It will result in the loss of bone support to the teeth.
+Severe gum disease will result in the loss of bone support to the teeth.
 The teeth will then drift to abnormal positions.